martinsolent/ghpages2019/README.md

-# Design Project
+# GitHub Pages Walkthrough
-This is my cool design project on GitHub to show how to use GitHub Pages function.
+How to create a basic web page with Markdown and host on GitHub with GitHub Pages.
 ![](images/gh_1.png)